UNINETTSigma2/documentation/nird_archive/sandbox-user-guide.md

 #### NIRD Project area upload

 You can choose to upload a dataset that exists in the NIRD active storage or project area [https://www.sigma2.no/data-storage](https://www.sigma2.no/data-storage) to the archive storage.
-Once this option is seleted, you will need to login to the login node (e.g. *ssh login.nird.sigma2.no* ).
+Once this option is selected, you will need to log in to the login node (e.g. *ssh login.nird.sigma2.no* ).
 Create a manifest file in your home folder with the name `.import-sandbox-<dataset-identifier>` containing the paths to the files that make up the dataset.
 The structure of the paths should be valid arguments for the UNIX `find ! -type d` command which is used by the cron-job to get the list of files to archive.
 For example if we define our dataset to consist of all gzipped tar files in the NS1234K project then the manifest file should contain the line:
 /projects/NS1234K/ -name *.tar.gz

 The manifest file can contain more than one line if the dataset spans more than one project or different types of files etc.